Revealing massive black hole astrophysics: The potential of hierarchical inference with extreme mass-ratio inspiral observations: Population Inference

-The posterior predictive distribution (PPD) describes the distribution of new, unobserved data, given the observed data, and accounts for uncertainty in the model parameters.
-It is obtained by marginalising the likelihood over the posterior distribution of the parameters.
-In Figure~\ref{pop_A} and Figure~\ref{pop_B}, we show the posterior predictive distributions and the recovered one-dimensional posterior for Models A and B, respectively.
-The injected (true) values lie well within the inferred $90\%$ credible intervals.
+In Figure~\ref{pop_A} and Figure~\ref{pop_B}, we show the \acp{PPD} and the recovered one-dimensional posterior for Models A and B, respectively.
+The injected (true) values typically lie well within the inferred $90\%$ credible intervals, with some fluctuations depending upon the exact realisation of the catalogue of detections and simulated noise for each signal.
 As expected, increasing the number of \ac{EMRI} injections significantly tightens the posterior distributions, improving the precision of the recovered hyperparameters.
 This confirms the consistency of the inference pipeline when the population model matches the underlying distribution.

-Posterior predictive distribution plots also confirm the same trend.
+\ac{PPD} plots also confirm the same trend.
 The uncertainty in the recovered hyperparameters approximately follows the expected $\propto 1/\sqrt{N_\mathrm{det}}$ scaling with the number of detections $N_\mathrm{det}$.
 Constraints tighten rapidly between $10^2$ and $10^3$ injections, with gradual improvement for higher injections, and the rate of improvement diminishes with larger sample sizes.
 However, even with $10^2$ injections ($18$ detections), we recover well-informed posteriors.

 For Model A, the hyperparameter representing the peak of the \ac{MBH} mass spectrum $x_c$ is recovered within $1.5\%$ uncertainty for $10^4$ injections ($1886$ detections), indicating a tight constraint.
 By comparison, the spin hyperparameters $\alpha_a$ and $\beta_a$ and the eccentricity parameters $\alpha_{e0}$ and $\beta_{e0}$ are recovered with larger fractional errors, though still well constrained.
 We recover $\alpha_a$ and $\beta_a$ within $\sim2\%$ and $\sim3\%$, and $\alpha_{e0}$ and $\beta_{e0}$ within $\sim3\%$ and $\sim4\%$.
 The relative abundance of \acp{CO} in the \ac{NSC}, represented in Model A as $\gamma_\mu$, is recovered within $\sim8\%$, which is the worst for this population model.
 Overall, we observe that for Model A, the parameters directly related to the \ac{MBH}: the peak of the mass spectrum and its shape parameters governing the spin distribution, are recovered with the highest precision across all injection sets.
 This highlights that \ac{EMRI} observations are particularly sensitive to the \ac{MBH} mass and the spin.